 Music has been a passion as long as I can remember.
 I often have a difficult section of music I’m learning repeating in my head and keeping cadence on a long bike ride.
 I’ve played many instruments over the years, but none have the expressiveness, warmth, and dynamic range of a good classical guitar.
 I understand musicians and their quest for that elusive sound that is just around the corner but frequently just out of reach.

-I’ve built a small number of guitars on my own over the last five years, and have recently taken one-on-one guitar-making classes from Master Luthier Peter Oberg.
-His lessons have lifted me very high up the learning curve and under his guidance I built my best guitar yet.
+I built a small number of guitars on my own over the first five years of my build experience, and then took it to another level by taking classes and apprenticing with Master Luthier Peter Oberg.
+His lessons have lifted me very high up the learning curve and under his guidance I am building much more tonally pleasant and responsive guitars.
 His knowledge in this wonderful art is immense and his passion contagious.
 Starting with his methods of wood selection, through top voicing, to overall aesthetics and tone, he has guided me towards the very high level of craftsmanship needed to build top quality instruments.
-He has graciously offered to have me continue to work alongside him in his shop on a part-time basis to continue this process of learning all the subtleties needed for a successful career in classical guitar making.
+He graciously offered to have me continue to work alongside him in his shop on a part-time basis until his recent retirement.
+I acquired much of his guitar woods and many of his building jigs once he retired.

-I entered my latest guitar recently in a listening session at the 2014 Guild of American Luthiers conference, and it was one of the best sounding instruments there out of a large selection of 39 classical guitars.
-It had a strong presence in the concert hall, the growly bass that I was hoping for and trebles that ring true.
+I entered guitars into a listening sessions at two Guild of American Luthiers conferences, and my guitars performed well against many other professional builders.
+My guitars have a strong presence in the concert hall, the growly bass that I was hoping for and trebles that ring true.

 I build nylon string classical guitars because I love the sound and expressiveness of the instrument.
 I’ve been taking every opportunity I can get to improve both the sound of my instruments and the sound of my playing.
 Alas, my playing skills are not improving at the same rate as my instruments.
 Since I am not a very skilled guitar player, I love getting my guitars into the hands of proficient players so I can really hear the range and ability of each instrument.